The world's largest archive to computerized social science data at the Inter-University Consortium for Political and Social Research (ICPSR).

 Records contained in HaPI provide information on questionnaires, interview schedules, vignettes/scenarios, coding schemes, rating and other scales, checklists, indexes, tests, projective techniques and more.

-Ready-to-use tests and measures featuring instruments that are relevant to psychology and related fields, including education.
-This resource provides access to thousands of actual test instruments, most of which are available for immediate download and use in teaching and research.
-Each detailed test record includes a summary, background information, development history, purpose, reliability and validity data (when available), test format and the citation for the peer-reviewed source documents.
+Ready-to-use tests and measures featuring instruments relevant to psychology, education and more.
+Provides access to thousands of actual test instruments, most of which are available for immediate download and use in teaching and research.
+Detailed test records include a summary, background information, development history, purpose, reliability and validity data (when available), test format and the citation for the peer-reviewed source documents.

 PsycTESTS is an authoritative source of structured information about tests of interest to a variety of fields, and while focused on contemporary instances of test use, has coverage that spans more than a century.
 Each detailed test record includes a summary, background information, development history, purpose, reliability and validity data (when available), test format and the citation for the peer-reviewed source document.

-Contains information about English-language standardized tests, covering educational skills, personality, vocational aptitude, psychology, and related areas.
+Contains information about standardized tests.
+Includes IQ and achievement skills, personality, vocational aptitude, psychology, and related areas.
 Information about each test includes the test author, publication and scoring information, an overview of the test, and the full text of one or more reviews in which validity is often addressed.

-A database of more than 25,000 tests and other measurement devices most of which were created by authors outside ETS.
+More than 25,000 tests and measurement devices, most of which were created by authors outside ETS.
 It makes information on standardized tests and research instruments available to researchers, graduate students and teachers.
 With information about tests from the early 1900s to the present, the Test Collection at ETS is the largest compilation in the world.

 An index to tests and measurement tools used in psychology, sociology, health, marketing, management, and more.
 Each entry contains: test title, test acronym, copyright or publication date(s), author(s), and source citation.